Cozy Winter Layers for Everyday Magic

 Winter dressing for kids doesn’t have to be complicated — it just has to keep up.
 Between playground days, cocoa breaks, and a few too many “I’m cold!” moments, the secret is simple: stack comfort, color, and character.

-Step 1: Start with a Snug Set
+Step 1: Start with a snug set

 Think of your base layers as the secret weapon.